 Businesses must be able to determine the risks they’re taking when extending credit or net terms payment options to a customer.
 Floating net terms (i.e. waiting 30 days to get paid) impacts their cash flow.
 There are different ways to determine if a customer is creditworthy and if you should offer them trade credit.
 One method is to pay for a business credit scores report, learn how to read an Experian Business Credit report, and another is to check the trade references.
 The trade references are typically collected in a credit application form.

 In this article, you’ll learn all about trade references, including why they are beneficial to your business, how they impact credit limit decisions, and how to get and maintain trade references.

-A trade reference is a supplier, vendor, or other business from which you’ve bought a service or product -- not just bought but also paid for.
-Paying for the product or service is a critical part of establishing a good trade reference.
-The process of establishing trade references is similar to building personal credit.
-This means a supplier you've made no late payments to.
+A trade reference is a supplier, vendor, or other business from which you've bought and paid for a service or product.
+Paying for the product or service is critical to establishing a good trade reference.
+Establishing trade references is similar to building personal credit, which means you've made no late payments to a supplier.

 Not all businesses can be a trade reference.
-You’ll quickly find this out when you fill out an application for a loan or credit.
-What’s considered a trade reference is completely up to the business approving your application.
-In some cases, utilities aren’t considered trade references.
-A small business or startup are not always the best references either.
+You'll quickly find this out when you fill out an application for a loan or credit.
+What's considered a trade reference is entirely up to the business approving your application.
+In some cases, utilities aren't considered trade references.
+A small business or startup is not always the best reference either.